Uintus/Remove-BG-Image/README.md

 ## Requirement when add a new library
 - After add, run this cmd: _pip freeze > requirements.txt_
-- Run this cmd if your project is lack of somw library(as npm install): _pip install -r requirements.txt_
+- Run this cmd if your project is lack of some libraries(as npm install): _pip install -r requirements.txt_

 ## Explain Folders